-A staggering 74% of organizations acknowledge that implementing effective knowledge management practices can boost company productivity by 10-40%.
+In fact, 74% of organizations say that good knowledge management can increase productivity by 10 to 40%.

-In this blog post, we will explore the essence of knowledge management, delve into the advantages it brings to organizations, and uncover the most effective approaches to implementing knowledge management best practices.
+In this blog, we will explore the essence of knowledge management, delve into the advantages it brings to organizations, and uncover the most effective approaches to implementing knowledge management best practices.

 What is knowledge management?